Sophie Auster: Career

-In 2016, Auster began work on her last full length album, Next Time, with producer Tore Johansson.
+In 2016, Auster began work on her last full-length album, Next Time, with producer Tore Johansson.
 Introduced by fellow songwriter, Nicole Atkins, Sophie packed her bags and left to record her album with Johansson in Malmo, Sweden.
 Johansson and Auster, alongside musician and producer assistant, Martin Gjerstadd worked for months recording and mixing the album.
 After shopping the completed album around for over a year to different labels, Sophie was then signed to a recording and publishing contract with BMG Music worldwide, and Next Time was released in April 2019.
 Sophie toured the album extensively around Europe and the United States.
 She subsequently opened for Rock and Roll Hall of Fame inductee Bryan Ferry in the summer of 2019.
 The lead single, "Mexico", from Next Time will be featured in the upcoming John Turturro film The Jesus Rolls.
 The film had its world premiere at The Rome Film Festival on October 16, 2019.
 It was scheduled to be released on February 28, 2020, by Screen Media Films.
 The film stars Susan Sarandon, Bobby Cannavale, Audrey Tautou, Pete Davidson, and Christopher Walken.

 After touring, Auster went back into the studio with Brooklyn-based producer Daniel Schlett.
 Together they created a more progressive pop sound for the indie singer.
 In November 2019, the two song EP entitled History Happens at Night was released via BMG Music.
 An accompanying music video for the single "If I Could" followed, featuring trans activist and actress, Jari Jones, and Are You the One?
 MTV alum, Basit Shittu.
 The video, premiered on V Magazine's website in November 2019, is directed by Auster's photographer husband, Spencer Ostrander, and cinematographer, Theodore King.
 She continues working on new music in New York City.

+Personal life

+Since 2019 she has been married to the photographer Spencer Ostrander.
+At the beginning of 2024, shortly before her father died, she gave birth to a son, Miles.